How Does Exercise Affect Sleep?

 How exercise helps with sleep

-For all people, regular exercise helps with sleep.
-There are several reasons for this:1
+For most people, regular exercise helps with sleep.
+There are several reasons for this:1,2

-- Exercise, especially in the morning or afternoon, raises body temperature.
-When you cool back down, it may trigger drowsiness and help you fall asleep.
+- Exercise raises body temperature.
+When you cool back down, it can make you feel sleepier, which can help you fall asleep.

-- Outdoor exercise exposes you to sunlight, which helps your body maintain its circadian rhythms, or sleep-wake cycle.
+- Outdoor exercise exposes you to sunlight.
+This helps your body keep its sleep-wake cycle (circadian rhythms).

-- Another theory is that exercise requires the body to use up energy and muscle that then needs to be restored during sleep.
+- Another theory is that exercise requires the body to use up energy and muscle.
+These then need to be restored during sleep.

 How exercise impacts sleep disorders